 The best shaves occur after repeated shaves and stropping.
 Again, it's a process of achieving the most you can from each step.
 It's the only way you're going to know that you're headed in the right direction.
 You can't succeed by using one stroke on the 4K, one stroke on the 8k, stropping one pass, lathering up, and then test shaving a cheek.
 You've got to push the 4K into smooth cutting, polish with the 8K, align and smooth with stropping, and then shave.
 Each level - 4k, 8k, and even the strop - have more power than you may realize to improve sharpness through any one technique alone, thereby lessening (or in the case of a strop, increasing) pressure and strokes.
 Each needs its due time with your blade and your experience using each tool in order to achieve the most from each.
 While you're developing your experience, give the grits and strop their time.
 In other words, don't constantly give up on the 8k after 5 strokes.
 Although it's a finishing stone, it's removing metal, slowly.
 At the same time it's creating a smooth edge - smooth enough to shave on.
 That makes it a respected workhorse in the process.

 Follow a process and experiment as you go.
 Use tests for sharpness during your process.
 It takes patience to get some razors sharp, but you've got to test them in order to determine when they are sharp enough.
 Sometimes one bevel is honed too much over the other, sometimes you've cut too much metal, sometimes your not getting the razor flat, etc. A little experimentation may be needed to get you over a hump, but sticking to the basics usually just involved your practice with the right stroke and constant patience during the process.

-This article uses material originally posted by AFDavis11 and OLD_SCHOOL.
+This article uses material originally posted by AFDavis11.